Nationally recognized treatment for heart disease

 At HealthPartners and Park Nicollet, we’re nationally recognized experts in treating heart disease and our Heart Attack Center is accredited by the American Heart Association.
 We were also recognized as a Blue Distinction Center for high-quality, cost-efficient specialty care in 2019.
 With over 20 Minnesota and Wisconsin clinics, expert heart care is always close to home.

 Our board-certified experts are leading the way in heart care.
-We treat heart conditions like:
+We can treat different

 Your heart is in charge of pumping blood throughout your body to deliver much-needed oxygen.
 If you heart weakens and can’t keep up with your body’s demand, that’s congestive heart failure.